gordielachance/wp-soundsystem/readme.txt

 * new option autosource_filter_ban_words (experimental)
 * new option autosource_filter_requires_artist (experimental)
 * new RadioKing preset
+* tracklists : new row action 'Guess MBIDs'
+* Improved jQuery.toggleTableColums + moved in its own file

 = 1.0.2.9 =
 * player.js - refresh playlists : use timeout instead of interval